netgroup/kubernetes-playground/README.md

 1. `vagrant up`

-to bootstrap the environment
+to bootstrap the environment:
+1. Ansible will install `docker`, `kubeadb`, `kubelet` and `kubectl`
+1. Vagrant will run provisioning scripts to initialize the Kubernetes cluster

-## Automatic Ansible Inventory Creation
+### Automatic Ansible Inventory Creation

 When you run any vagrant command, an Ansible inventory (and related group_vars) will be generated in the ansible directory.
 Note that the contents of those file will be overidden on each run.